 CBD oil is becoming a popular alternative treatment for many people suffering from numerous medical conditions, especially those that are hard to treat.
 Many patients are prescribed harsh prescription pills for these particular conditions, and with the sometimes more serious side effects that come with these pills, it is no wonder that CBDs and alternative treatments are on the rise.

 Although it offers many benefits, CBD, like any other medication can elicit side effects.
+Most of these side effects decrease with time or by lowering the dosage of CBD.
 Following are some of CBD oil’s common side effects.

 One of the CBD side effects that many first-time users experience is sedation.

 Although some users choose CBD oil specifically for its sedative properties (This is one reason its great for anxiety), it also should be noted that excessive sedation may indicate your dose of CBD is too high.

 If you’re feeling too sleepy on CBD oil, you have the option to lower your dose.
 You can also wait it out.
 Once your body has adjusted to the presence of CBD and your tolerance builds, you will begin to feel more alert and less sleepy.

 Another common side effect of CBD oil is lightheadedness.

 Again, this feeling of lightheadedness may be due to a high CBD dosage, decreasing your CBD oil dosage will likely eliminate this CBD side effect.
 Like sedation, lightheadedness also tends to subside once your body gets used to CBD.

 Some people experience a dry mouth sensation when they start CBD oil treatment.
 One reason for this is because CBD stimulates the endocannabinoid systems located in the submandibular glands.
 This has an inhibitory effect on these glands, resulting in decreased saliva production.

 CBD stimulates the endocannabinoid systems located in the submandibular glands.
 This inhibitory effect can result in decreased saliva production.